premswaroopmusti/Retail-Store-Location-Scraper/README.md

 ## Task

-Scrape the locations of our favourite retail brand in India and extract the following information:
+Scrape the locations of your favourite retail brand in India and extract the following information:

 - Store Name
 - Address